 a logical flag that triggers saving of the normal form analysis results (the closed solution) into dedicated table called NONLIN.
 It is the same as ptc\normal.
 However, the nonlin table has format such that its coefficients can be accessed within the MADX script using table command.
 This permits, for example, to perform matching of these parameters or or value extraction to a variable.
-Also, for each all available orders are calculated and no select\ptc\normal is required.
-Currently are calculated: tunes (and all their derivatives), dipsersions (and all their derivatives), eigen values, transfer map, resonance driving terms (generating function) and the pseudo Hamiltonian.
-Attention: the results are always the plain polynomial coefficients, which is different from ptc\normal nomenclature for some variables.
+Also, all available orders are calculated and no select\ptc\normal is required.
+Currently the following parameters are calculated: tunes (and all their derivatives), dipsersions (and all their derivatives), eigen values, transfer map, resonance driving terms (generating function) and the pseudo Hamiltonian.
+If radiation and envelope is switched on with PTC\SETSWITCH then damping decrements, equilibrium emittances and beam sizes are calculated.
+Attention: the results are always the plain polynomial coefficients, which is different from ptc\normal nomenclature for some variables, which in turn always gives values of the partial derivatives.
 Therefore, in order to obtain values of the partial derivatives the respective factorials and binomial coefficients need to be factored out by the user.
 Also, if TIME=true the chromatic variables are NOT transformed into usual deltap/p dependence and in this case they are related to deltaE/E. For example, dispersions and chormaticities will be different by relativistic beta factor.
 Similarly, the T coordinate is time times the speed of light instead of path length times the speed of light.